stasya0903/PHP_algorithms/README.md

 # PHP_algorithms
-practice task for the course PHP algorithms on geekbrains.ru
+practice tasks for the course PHP algorithms on geekbrains.ru